 Baar ZG: Lichterweg

 Dec 1 - Jan 7, 2024

 Imagine an enchanted trail lit up by 2000 LED lights.
 At the foot of the Baarburg hill, the organizers have set up a 1.5-kilometer, one-way trail for all ages: Lichterweg Baar.
 Start from Kapelle Heiligkreuz and keep a safe distance between groups.

 The lights trail is open daily from 5 to 11 PM, and this year marks the 10th anniversary.
 On December 9 on the forest sofa, children can meet Swiss Santa.

 Luzern LU: St. Niklaus Exodus

-We have previously experienced the century-old St. Niklaus Exodus tradition in Luzern.
+You have got to experience the century-old St. Niklaus Exodus tradition in Luzern!
 At the stroke of 5 PM, the catholic St. Niklaus will leave the magnificent Hofkirche in Lucerne through the front door and appear on top of the large steps.
 Surrounded by gnomes and singers, he will address the community and walk through the crowds.